tcrz/quikPost/process.md

 created_at: 2022-12-26T15:33:33.944Z
 }
 ```
-the id was generated using the nanoid package.
+The id was generated using the nanoid package.

 ### State management and Functionality
 Since there is not backend, I decided to store the data in local storage.
 This essentially stores the data within the browser allowing the data to persist.
 Unlike session storage, local storage has no expiration time.
-This way posts don’t disappear after the window is closed or the page is refreshed.
+This way, posts don’t disappear after the window is closed or the page is refreshed.

-Snippet:
+Code Snippet:
 ```javascript
 function App () {
     let allPosts = JSON.parse(localStorage.getItem("posts"));